Nelson hold: Countering the half nelson

 When the aggressor is in the process of putting the half nelson in, the opponent can attempt to prevent it from going in deeply by using their affected arm to clamp down on the intruding arm.
 This is especially effective if the opponent is on their knees instead of lying flat, which is why the half nelson should not be attempted until the opponent's stomach is on the ground.
 (However, there are types of half nelsons that can be applied when the opponents are on their knees.
 The Mills ride and the spiral-half are such techniques.
-With these techniques, the agressor uses forward pressure to lift and drag the opponent across the agressor's own hips.
-This movement relieves the clamp or "wing" pressure, creates a dominant perdenicular angle, lifts the opponents's near shoulder, and turns the opponent's hips.)
-When the agressor's half is sufficiently clamped, the opponent can with the free hand reach under their own neck and "peel" off the half hand.
-(However, if the opponent attempts to peel the half with the near-side hand, it will lift the should being attacked and give the agressor a more dominant angle to successfully run the half.)
+With these techniques, the aggressor uses forward pressure to lift and drag the opponent across the aggressor's own hips.
+This movement relieves the clamp or "wing" pressure, creates a dominant perpendicular angle, lifts the opponents's near shoulder, and turns the opponent's hips.)
+When the aggressor's half is sufficiently clamped, the opponent can with the free hand reach under their own neck and "peel" off the half hand.
+(However, if the opponent attempts to peel the half with the near-side hand, it will lift the should being attacked and give the aggressor a more dominant angle to successfully run the half.)

 When the aggressor is driving forward perpendicularly to the opponent's body, the opponent can try to avoid being flipped over onto their back by extending their opposite foot in the direction of the undesired movement, and planting it.
 Once planted, the opponent can use the pressure created by the resistance to drive themselves to their feet.

 Once the opponent is on their back, they can attempt to avoid having their shoulders pinned to the mat, and to get off their back, by planting their feet and pushing the mat with them, allowing them to roll their head back so the top of their head is on the mat, rather than the back of their neck being on the aggressor's arm.
 From this position they can try to turn over, either toward or away from the aggressor.